-{In the strongly-convex and convex cases, even the analysis of the single-agent adversarial training is often ignored in the literature.
-Our analytical framework is inspired by \cite{ying2018performance2}, according to which we first verify the convergence of the network disagreement, with which we subsequently analyze the convergence of the proposed algorithms.
-However, our proofs differ fundamentally from \cite{ying2018performance2}, which only considers the strongly-convex case, and requires homogeneous networks as well as the initial distance of all local models from the global minimizer to be bounded.
+Our analytical framework in the strongly-convex and convex cases is inspired by \cite{ying2018performance2}, according to which we first verify the convergence of the network disagreement, which we subsequently use to analyze the convergence of the proposed algorithms.
+However, our proofs differ from \cite{ying2018performance2}, which focuses on the strongly-convex case and requires homogeneous networks, as well as the initial distance of all local models from the global minimizer to be bounded.
 In contrast, we establish convergence results for both the strongly-convex and convex cases, remove the bounded initial distance assumption, and consider more general heterogeneous environments.
 In the analysis for the non-convex case, existing works of single-agent adversarial training usually assume the loss function in the inner maximization step to be strongly-concave \cite{sinha2017certifying, WangM0YZG19, zhang2020distributed}, which ensures some useful properties for the risk functions.
-In contrast, we consider the general nonconcave case for adversarial learning in the multi-agent setting which is more challenging.
-To carry out the analysis, we extend the analytical framework of \cite{jin2020local, DavisD19}, which resorts to the Moreau envelope as a surrogate of the non-differentiable and non-smooth risk functions when examining the stationarity of gradient algorithms, to the multi-agent and adversarial scenario.}
+In contrast, we consider the general nonconcave case for adversarial learning in the multi-agent setting.
+To carry out the analysis, we extend the analytical framework of \cite{jin2020local, DavisD19}, which resorts to the Moreau envelope as a surrogate for non-differentiable and non-smooth risk functions when examining the stationarity of gradient algorithms.